JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 You're just an Average person with no special powers who is trying to rid your community of evil.
 Then again, you may not be.
-Many of the special roles in the game start out with the player thinking themselves to be "just a villager" and have the potential to evolve along very different lines (for example, [Cursed](#cursed), [Drunk](#drunk), [Shapeshifter](#shapeshifter), or [Diseased](#diseased)).
+Many of the special roles in the game start out with the player thinking themselves to be "just a villager" and have the potential to evolve along very different lines (for example, [Cursed](#cursed), [Drunk](#drunk), [Shapeshifter](#shapeshifter).

 On the other hand, even if you truly ARE just a plain Villager, you can still have a big impact on the game because you won't need to concoct an elaborate story and/or be a good actor when you're interrogated about your role.
 This allows you to play the game more loosely than most of the players with "power roles" and gives you a better chance of gaining useful information for your team.

+### Cursed
+* **TEAM:** Starts as Village
+* **RACE:** Starts as Human
+* **ALIGNMENT:** Starts as Good
+* **NIGHT ACTIVITY:** No*

+You start the game thinking you're just another [Villager](#villager), with no special powers.
+However, if you're the target of the Wolf team's kill, you will NOT be killed that Night.
+Instead, on the FOLLOWING Night you'll be transformed into a standard Werewolf, with all the powers and characteristics of the new role.
+The Day phase after you were targeted by wolves will be the last one you'll experience as a human Villager.
+The next night, the Moderator will inform you of your new status and inform the other werewolves that they have a new teammate.
+You'll assist in that night's pack kill, and from then on you'll be considered a [Werewolf](#werewolf).

+Two additional points:
+* You can only be transformed by the Wolf team's pack kill.
+Any other death will NOT trigger the transformation.
+* You are seen as Good/Human until your actual transformation on the night after being targeted by the pack.
+After that, you are seen as Evil/Wolf in accordance with your new role.

+### Doppleganger
+* **TEAM:** Starts as Village
+* **RACE:** Starts as Human
+* **ALIGNMENT:** Starts as Good
+* **NIGHT ACTIVITY:** No*

+You start the game thinking you're just another [Villager](#villager) with no special powers.
+However, you assume the role of the first player executed.
+The night following the first execution, the Moderator will inform your new role, and you will play the remainder of the game as that role.

+### Drunk
+* **TEAM:** Starts as Village
+* **RACE:** Starts as Human
+* **ALIGNMENT:** Starts as Good
+* **NIGHT ACTIVITY:** No*

+You start the game thinking you're just another [Villager](#villager) with no special powers.
+At the start of the third night, however, you will break out of your drunken haze and learn your true role via the Moderator.
+You will play the remainder of the game as that role.

+### Ghost
+* **TEAM:** Village
+* **RACE:** Human
+* **ALIGNMENT:** Good
+* **NIGHT ACTIVITY:** No

+You are just an ordinary [Villager](#villager) until you die.
+Once you are killed by any means, you become a Ghost and select a player to haunt!
+From that point on, the haunted player's vote counts twice.
+However, the extra vote is only revealed in circumstances where it matters such as creating or breaking a tie.
+The haunted player is not aware they are haunted and you are requied to abide by all other rules for being dead.
+You are not considered "restless-dead"

+### Shapeshifter
+* **TEAM:** Starts as Village
+* **RACE:** Starts as Human
+* **ALIGNMENT:** Starts as Good
+* **NIGHT ACTIVITY:** No*

+You start the game thinking you're just another [Villager](#villager) with no special powers.
+At the start of the third night, you assume the role of whichever player was first killed by the wolves.
+If no kills have occurred, then you turn into an ordinary villager, none the wiser.

 ## Seer
 * **TEAM:** Village